JMM names Mahua Maji as candidate for RS polls in Jharkhand | Politics

 She had also held the post of president in JMM women's wing.

-The JMM leader had in the past unsuccessfully contested elections from Ranchi assembly seat.
+The JMM leader had in the past unsuccessfully contested elections from the Ranchi Assembly seat.

+Speaking to media persons, Jharkhand Congress president Rajesh Thakur said, “The party high command has been informed about the developments related to Rajya Sabha polls in Jharkhand.
+The state in- charge will visit Jharkhand on Tuesday.
+We will discuss the party’s future course of action with him.”
+On asked, if Congress will field its candidate, Thakur said, “We can comment on this after discussion with senior leaders of the party”.
+The JMM might have taken the decision after analysing several factors “but there is a contradiction between what was discussed in Delhi and the decision that was taken by the JMM today,” the Congress leader said.

 Soren had said on Sunday that the ruling coalition in the state would field a joint candidate for the Rajya Sabha seat.
 The CM, however, did not specify whether the candidate would be from his party or the Congress.